What is a gastric balloon?

 A gastric balloon, also known as an intragastric balloon, is a short-term non-surgical weight loss tool.

 It is a soft silicon balloon that is temporarily inserted into your stomach to partially fill it so that you feel full quicker after small amounts of food.
+It reduces your hunger allowing you to control your portion sizes and can be used as a stepping stone on the path to weight loss success.
 It offers a weight loss solution to help patients to kick start their lifestyle changes.
+By using dietary advice you can learn healthy eating habits and change your lifestyle so that you can lose weight quickly and keep the pounds off long-term.
 Sometimes it is used when the patient’s BMI is not high enough to justify surgery.

 How does a gastric balloon work?